nicklotz/orkes-multiagent-workflow/blog-post.md

     C->>C: Continue workflow
 ```

-The worker uses a polling mechanism - it continuously asks Conductor "do you have any tasks for me?"
-When Conductor schedules the `send_escalation_notification` task, the worker picks it up, executes it, and reports back the results.

-This architecture is powerful because:
+This polling architecture gives you:

-1. **Decoupling**: Your worker can live anywhere - different server, different language, different cloud provider
+**Decoupling**: Your worker can live anywhere—different server, different language, different cloud provider.
+It just needs network access to Conductor.

-2. **Scalability**: Spin up more workers when load increases
+**Scalability**: Need to handle more load?
+Spin up more worker instances.
+They all poll the same queue.

-3. **Reliability**: If a worker fails, Conductor can retry or route to another worker
+**Reliability**: If a worker crashes mid-task, Conductor knows the task didn't complete.
+It can retry or route to another worker.

-4. **Observability**: Every task execution is tracked and visible in Conductor's UI
+**Observability**: Every task execution is tracked in Conductor's UI.
+When something breaks, you see exactly which task failed and why.

 ## Composing the Complete Workflow